harp-tech/protocol/Device.md

     -      :d4, after sdk_id, 32
 ```

-An array of 32 bytes specifying the [semantic version](https://semver.org/) of the components making up the Device.
+The bytes in this register specify the [semantic version](https://semver.org/) of the components making up the Device.
 Each component version is made up of three bytes, following the order `major`, `minor`, `patch`.
 The register also includes a unique identifier of the core microcontroller SDK and a hash digest of the interface schema file describing the Device Interface.

 * **PROTOCOL:** The semantic version of the Harp protocol implemented by the Device.